MIKNSJ/config/vim/linux_env_setup_docs.md

 ## Install Valgrind and GDB

-In order to install Valgrind and GDB on to your system, exceute the following commands:
+In order to install Valgrind and GDB on to your system, execute the following commands:

 valgrind: ```sudo apt install valgrind```

 gdb: ```sudo apt install gdb```

+Now, you should have valgrind and gdb installed in your system.

+You can check by executing ```valgrind``` and/or ```gdb``` in Ubuntu.

 ***

 ## Install Node.js

-In order to install Node.js on to your system, exceute the following commands:
+In order to install Node.js on to your system, execute the following commands:

 ```curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash```

 ```nvm install node```

+Now, you should have Node.js installed in your system.

+You can check by executing ```node --version``` in Ubuntu.

 ***